JIAYING-ICE/CASA0006-London-Road-Safety/README.md

 # CASA0006-London-Road-Safety
+This repository contains the coursework submission for **CASA0006 Data Science for Spatial Systems** (UCL CASA, 2025-2026).

 CASA0006 coursework: predicting road collision severity in London using STATS19 data

-# CASA0006 Coursework — London Road Safety Analysis

-This repository contains the coursework submission for **CASA0006 Data Science for Spatial Systems** (UCL CASA, 2025-2026).

 ## Research Question